elm-city-craftworks/practicing-ruby-manuscripts/articles/v6/005-debugging.md

 things worse or not know which of your changes actually fixed the problem.
-As many of us have learned the hard way: a chaotic debugging process is no fun for you, and no fun for the people who rely on your saoftware.
+As many of us have learned the hard way: a chaotic debugging process is no fun for you, and no fun for the people who rely on your software.

 Having a calm and collected way of approaching software defects goes a long way, especially if you also have a firm grasp of the tools and techniques that can